omnideconv/spacedeconv/README.md

 [![R-CMD-check](https://github.com/omnideconv/spacedeconv/actions/workflows/test.yml/badge.svg)](https://github.com/omnideconv/spacedeconv/actions/workflows/test.yml)
 [![docs](https://github.com/omnideconv/spacedeconv/actions/workflows/pkgdown.yml/badge.svg)](https://github.com/omnideconv/spacedeconv/actions/workflows/pkgdown.yml)

 spacedeconv is a unified interface to 31 deconvolution tools with focus on spatial transcriptomics datasets.
 In total 17 second-generation deconvolution tools are included, enabling deconvolution of any cell types when single-cell reference data is available.
 Additionally 10 first-generation tools, which are focusing on deconvolution of immune cells, are available as well as 4 first-generation methods optimised for mouse data.
+These methods don't require scRNA-seq data to perform deconvolution as they utilize precomputed and verified signatures.

 ## Installation